Kyariko/Schizo_Importer/README.md

 #### After:
 ![Capture d'écran 2023-08-20 182740](https://github.com/Kyariko/Schizo_Importer/assets/96693526/47238ee7-c88c-48b9-9394-0ec7a4936348)

+## Now for each part you will make, you have to set the transparency to 1 in properties of each part you add like, Steer, seat, Engine, etc.

 3. So first, you need to put the steering wheel in a model called ```SteeringWheel``` the model created has to be in the car model.

 https://github.com/Kyariko/Schizo_Importer/assets/96693526/84aa4da5-dbbf-451b-8121-b1a46b9e93a7